-36. From within the Conservation Area itself are a number of key views.
-These include fine views from the western headland over the village.
-These are set out on Map 1.

-37. Also shown on Map 1 are key glimpses from within the Conservation Area towards objects/landmarks/points of interest.
-These include glimpses from the track above the Sloop Inn.
+- 33. From within the Conservation Area itself are a number of key views.
+These include fine landscape view to the north-west and east.
+These are set out in Map 1. - 34.
+Also shown on Map 1 are key glimpses from within the Conservation Area towards objects/landmarks/points of interest.
+These include a glimpses from the cemetery to the roof-scape of the Conservation Area.